Board of Directors

 Consultant on Vulnerable Children

-Dr. Beverly J. Nyberg has over 40 years’ experience working with vulnerable children and their caregivers in multicultural settings both in the United States and abroad, including 10 years in the Democratic Republic of Congo and directing an international volunteer organization.
-Most recently, Beverly served as Senior Advisor for Orphans and Vulnerable Children with the President’s Emergency Plan for AIDS Relief (PEPFAR) at The State Dept/PEPFAR (2005-2011) and Peace Corps/PEPFAR (2011-2016).
-She has a master’s degree in counseling psychology from Trinity Evangelical Divinity School and a doctorate from The George Washington University, where Dr. Nyberg has also served as adjunct professor.
-Dr. Nyberg is currently an independent consultant, working with World Vision, Save the Children, WHO on the INSPIRE project and others.
-Bev is also serving on the executive team of World Without Orphans, and on the boards of Faith to Action and Forgotten Voices International.
+Dr. Beverly J. Nyberg has over 50 years’ experience working with vulnerable children and their caregivers in multicultural settings both in the United States and abroad, including 10 years in the Democratic Republic of Congo and directing an international volunteer organization.
+Recently, Beverly served as Senior Technical Advisor for Orphaned and Vulnerable Children with the President’s Emergency Plan for AIDS Relief (PEPFAR) at The State Dept/PEPFAR (2005-2011) and Peace Corps/PEPFAR (2011-2016).
+She has a master’s degree in counseling psychology from Trinity Evangelical Divinity School and a doctorate from The George Washington University, where Dr. Nyberg also served as adjunct professor.
+Dr. Nyberg is currently an independent consultant and has worked with organizations such as World Vision, Save the Children, the World Health Organization (WHO) and others.
+Bev has also served on the executive team of World Without Orphans, and currently serves on the boards of Faith to Action, Forgotten Voices International and the local branch of American Association of University Women.
+Bev is active in her church and with her family.

 If you are interested in learning more about board membership, please email info@ForgottenVoices.org and we will be happy to direct your inquiry to the appropriate staff or board member.